katawful/Kat-Oblivion-Scripts/KFOV/README.md

 * INI and LINK support for all features
 * Instant loading, no more pop-in
 * Separate 1st person and 3rd person FOV

+# Controls
+The default keys for entering "FOV Mode" and "Weather Mode" are `P` and `I` respectively.
+You can change between values with both modes with `=` and `-`, and with "Weather Mode" you can change supported weather type while holding `Shift` and pressing the value change keys.